ryrob30/mobile-services.en/help/ios/configuration/json-config/json-config.md

 * "audiences"

-  An array of objects that defines how the message should be shown
+  An array of objects that defines how the message should be shown:

   * "key"